Written by: A O’Neill, Licensed Pest Management Professional

-In brief, a bed bug mattress encasement is a 6-sided fabric protector with a zipper that fully envelops and protects your mattress.
+In brief, a bed bug mattress encasement (also called a bed bug cover) is a 6-sided fabric protector with a zipper that fully envelops and protects your mattress.

 Do Bed Bug Mattress Encasements Really Work?

-It also stops new bed bugs from getting in and infesting your mattress, giving them less places to hide.
+It also stops new bed bugs from getting in and infesting your mattress, giving them fewer places to hide.

 As we unknowingly bring these pests into our homes, which is usually through travel or used furniture, these encasements greatly help in detecting the early stages of a bed bug infestation that you wouldn’t be aware of otherwise.